Dr Valentina Mazzucato (V.)

 Since her PhD, Valentina Mazzucato has won 5 international grants from the Netherlands Organisation for Scientific Research (NWO), NORFACE, the European Research Council as lead scientist.
 Her grants have allowed her to build on transnational migration scholarship to develop an original approach for studying the linkages that are forged by migrants between their origin areas and where they move to or pass through.
 The simultaneous matched sample methodology she and her teams developed entail studying origin and destination locations at the same time, which allows a more fine-grained understanding of how migrants maintain the ties to their home countries and with what effects for those who stay behind.

 Mazzucato joined the Faculty of Arts and Social Sciences in 2008 where she teaches graduate and undergraduate courses on theories of globalisation and development; transnational migration; and supervises Bachelor papers and Master theses related to those topics.
-She is also the leader of the research program on Globalisation, Transnationalism and Development.
-She is currently heading a university wide, inter-faculty initiative to start a new Bachelor program on Global Studies.
+She also founded and led the research program on Globalisation, Transnationalism and Development.
+She founded the MA Globalisation & Development Studies and she headed a university wide, inter-faculty initiative to start a new Bachelor program on Global Studies.

-She has served on the 15-member international expert committee on migration and development research of the Social Science Research Council of the US.
+She is a member of the Royal Netherlands Academy of Arts and Sciences (KNAW), has served on the 15-member international expert committee on migration and development research of the Social Science Research Council of the US.
 She also served on the World Connectors' Migration and Development group charged with brining issues related to migration to a broader public.
 She regularly gives keynote speeches in academic and policy-oriented events.

 Before coming to Maastricht, Prof. Mazzucato lived and worked in and on Africa for over twenty years, focusing on West Africa (Niger, Burkina Faso, Mali, Ivory Coast, Ghana).
 She has taught at a public secondary school in Merti, Kenya for a year.